Instrument Theory (IREX)

 You will learn about instrument approach and departure procedures, navigation aids, RNAV & RNP, planning IFR flights, navigation requirements and tolerances as well as associated air law & procedures.

 The syllabus, contained under Part 61 MOS, is extensive and requires the student to absorb a lot of knowledge regarding procedures, air law, meteorology as well as quite a few numbers.
-Lindsay Walsh is very well qualified to deliver this important subject, having delivered classes for over 20 years.
-His high success rate for training outcomes can also be attributed to small class sizes, individual tuition and a philosophy of teaching to the syllabus (plus some) and teaching for clear knowledge and understanding; not to just pass an exam.
+Lindsay is well qualified to deliver this important subject, having delivered classes for over 20 years.
+He has extensive experience in twin engine IFR operations (piston and turbine).
+He is an ICAO qualified Instrument Flight Procedure designer having designed approach and departure procedures for aerodromes in Australia and S.E.
+Asia.
+His high success rate for training outcomes can also be attributed to small class sizes, individual tuition and a systematic approach of covering all aspects of the syllabus (plus some).
+This ensures a thorough understanding of the subject, not just to pass the exam but to ensure a depth of knowledge so as to acquire future skills. .

 All students participating in the full time class will be given a comprehensive set of course notes containing clear explanations and diagrams of some often misunderstood concepts.
 Students will also receive course material containing relevant CAOs and Part 61 material (This can be taken to the exam).
 At the end of the course are five practice exams.
 These exams contain relevant questions and prepare the student well for the CASA exam.